-Are you wondering how some photographers shoot amazing outdoor portrait photography?
+Outdoor portrait photography can be rewarding if done properly.
+Are you wondering how some photographers shoot amazing outdoor portraits?

 1. Focus on the Eyes

-The eyes of your subject must be the focal point of your portrait photograph.
-They are windows to the soul and give your photo a much more intimate feel.
-Additionally, the eyes are also the sharpest part of the face, and hence must be captured the same way.
+The eyes of your subject must be the main focal point of your portrait photograph.
+This is a basic rule you must follow.
+The eyes of your models express their state of mind, set the mood of the portrait, and give your photo a much more intimate feel.

 2. Shoot in RAW

-For instance, if you have set your white balance incorrectly and shot a photograph, you can easily fix the issue if the image was captured in RAW.
+For instance, if you have set your white balance incorrectly and shot a photo, you can easily fix the issue in Lightroom if the image was captured in RAW.
 Otherwise, you may have to spend several hours trying to remove the color cast, which degrades the image quality even more.
-For outdoor portrait shoots, a camera that supports RAW is a necessity.
+For outdoor portrait shoots, shooting in RAW is a must.

 3. Use a Shallow Depth of Field (create bokeh)

-The backgrund of a portrait photograph is quite important.
-This is equally true even if the backgrond is blurred.
-This blurred effet is known as bokeh.
+The background of an outdoor portrait photograph is quite important.
+This is equally true even if the background is blurred.
+This blurred effect is also known as bokeh.

-In many cases, a bokeh can make a photograph stand out and catch the viewer’s eyes.
+In many cases, a bokeh can make the main subject of a photograph stand out and catch the viewer’s eyes and this is especially true for portraits.
 In order to create this effect, you need to use a wide aperture and a shallow depth of field.
 Try to choose an aperture such as f/2.8 or f/4 if possible.
 Choosing the right background can produce incredibly interesting bokeh.
 Raindrops, flowers, streetlights, and branches of tres are some great bokeh options you can look at.